intelligent-soft-robots/pam_documentation/doc/E2_guidelines.md

   interface,
 - select an appropriate label.

-It is good manner to squash all the commits of the branch before a code review (see below), as this makes the work of the reviewer easier.
+It is good manner to squash commits that logically belong together (e.g. multiple small changes on the same part of code) before a code review (see below), as this makes the work of the reviewer easier and leads to a cleaner git history.
 See for example these [instructions](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).

 In the pull request text: